Corporate legal departments are handling routine work with AI. The question they ask next is whether they need outside counsel at all.

 The shift is structural.
 When a general counsel can use AI to review a standard NDA in minutes, the question is no longer whether outside counsel is better.
 The question is whether outside counsel is necessary.
 Harvey AI, valued at $8 billion and serving 42% of the Am Law 100, is building tools that corporate clients will eventually use without a law firm intermediary.

 This is not about clients replacing lawyers entirely.
 It is about clients handling the routine work themselves and only calling outside counsel for the hard problems.
 The firms that still price around volume (hundreds of routine contracts, standard compliance filings, boilerplate agreements) are watching that volume disappear.
-Thomson Reuters surveyed 1,500 professionals across legal, tax, and accounting in 2026.
-54% of corporate legal departments want their outside firms using AI, but only 29% know whether they actually are.
-67% have no idea.
-41% of law firms have received contradictory direction from different clients on whether to use AI at all.
-Three-quarters of everyone surveyed says firms should start the conversation.
-The firms that lead it set the terms.
+In Thomson Reuters' 2026 survey, 54% of corporate legal departments want their outside firms using AI, but most do not know whether they actually are.
+The demand is there.
+The firms that name what they do with AI set the terms of the conversation.

 Why the obvious responses don’t work